dart-lang/language/working/value-classes/feature-specification.md

 An instance creation expression that invokes a const constructor in a value class can be a constant or potentially constant expression.
-It is a compile-time constant expression if all of its type arguments are connstant type expressions and its arguments are constant expressions, regardless of whether the call is preceded by `const`.
+It is a compile-time constant expression if all of its type arguments are constant type expressions and its arguments are constant expressions, regardless of whether the call is preceded by `const`.